What is the context?

 10+ years of experience in a minimum of two schools, in a position of leadership or significant involvement in educational leadership and supervision in an international, boarding, or diverse context.

-Valid NM Driver’s License, and must be insurable by the schools insurance carrier.
+Must be eligible for a NM Driver’s License, and must be insurable by the school’s insurance carrier.

 Previous experience in an international, residential secondary school context.